Thou shalt surely die! Those words were spoken by God to Adam soon after he was created; it is recorded in Genesis 2:17 that God said this to him:

 Satan’s Lies Continue

 Once Satan had his initial success in tempting Adam and Eve and introducing distrust of God into their minds he went further with his lies.
-At that point, he could have suggested that, having transgressed, they were in danger of God killing them.
-Or perhaps they imagined that possibility on their own.
+At that point, he could have suggested that, having transgressed, they were in danger of God killing them – “thou shalt surely die – by the hand of God.”
+Or, perhaps they imagined that possibility on their own.

 Satan wants everyone to distrust God and a good way to do that is to introduce the idea that God will actually kill people for transgression.
 It is pretty hard to trust in someone who you think might harm you.
 The threat of death certainly does not promote an attitude of love in return – it never can.

 Throughout Biblical history and to this day, Satan has been blaming God for death and destruction.
-Far from saying “You will not surely die by the hand of God” Satan has always been charging God with responsibility.
+He has found many ways to turn “thou shalt surely die” into something God did.
 We see the lie still in common belief and sayings such as “acts of God.”
 Is God saying that?
 Is God the one presently bringing disasters on the world?
-No, He has commissioned His angels to hold back the winds (rev 7:1); to protect from Satan who is commonly called “the destroyer” in scripture.
+No, He has commissioned His angels to hold back the winds (Rev 7:1); to protect us and the world from Satan who is commonly called “the destroyer” in scripture.

 From there, the idea of having to pay God back or of doing something to appease Him has come in rather than simply turning to Him and accepting His forgiveness.
 We can see that this idea of self-justification through some form of works or payment by sacrifice has permeated all of mankind including all pagan religions and much of Christianity.